Organizational Exemptions

 It may take 8-12 weeks for a decision to be rendered after the release of the tax bills for the current tax year.
 Pay the taxes owed; if it is determined that you are entitled to an exemption, the taxable amounts paid may refunded or abated.
 Call the Maricopa County Treasurer’s Office at 602.506.8511 for more information.

-Please make sure to complete your new or renewal claim for exemption in its entirety and attach all supporting documentation.
+Please make sure to complete your new or renewal application in its entirety and attach all supporting documentation.